A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS I: THE QUIET SUN CORONA

-Each term on the right hand side of \equref{equ:ehd} represents a horizontally averaged energy flux at a given height $z$. $ F_{\rm adv} = (e_{\rm int} + \frac{1}{2}\rho v^{2} + p)v_{z} $ accounts for the vertical advective flux, $F_{\rm cond}$ is the thermal conduction flux, and $F_{\rm loss}$ is the equivalent flux for the energy losses through optically thin radiation.
-We plot the temporal evolution of the these fluxes at the corona base in \figref{fig:qs_eflux}(b).
-In addition, we also show $F_{\rm vis}$, which is the equivalent energy flux for the viscous heating $Q_{\rm vis}$ in the corona.
-The viscous heating accounts for the dissipation of kinetic energy that contributes to plasma heating.
-This part of energy is {\it implicitly} added to the internal energy, because the simulation solves the equation of the plasma energy with a conservative treatment \footnote{A conservative treatment implies that a deduction in the kinetic energy is considered as an increase in the internal energy.}.

-Because the quiet Sun corona reaches a dynamical equilibrium and the time derivative of $E_{\rm HD}$ vanishes, the energy deposition and losses in the corona need to be balanced.
-In the analysis presented here, this is evaluated by the energy fluxes through the corona base. \figref{fig:qs_eflux}(b) demonstrate such a balance that the energy input though $F_{\rm wlr}$ and $F_{\rm res}$ is equalized by the losses through $F_{\rm cond}$, $F_{\rm loss}$, and $F_{\rm adv}$.
-Interestingly the advective flux contributes as an energy loss.
-This is due to that the total energy deposition exceeds the energy losses by thermal conduction and radiation, and hence causes a downward flux of enthalpy plus kinetic energy.
-The sum of all fluxes ($F_{\rm sum}$) fluctuates slightly but is much smaller than the dominating energy deposition ($F_{\rm wlr}$) and loss ($F_{\rm cond}$) terms through the evolution.
-The temporal average of $F_{\rm sum}$ is about $7\times10^{3}$\,erg/cm$^{2}$/s, which is less than 1\% of $F_{\rm wlr}$ and hence suggests a very robust balance.
+Nevertheless, it makes the most sense to consider the whole coronal volume and evaluate the energy fluxes through the coronal base. \figref{fig:qs_eflux}(c) shows the temporal evolution of the fluxes on the right hand side of \equref{equ:ehd} at the coronal base.
+In addition, we also show ${\cal F}_{\rm vis}$ in Panel (c), which is the specific energy flux for the viscous heating $Q_{\rm vis}$ in the corona.
+The viscous heating accounts for the dissipation of kinetic energy that contributes to plasma heating. $Q_{\rm vis}$ is calculated only for analysis purposes following the same scheme of $Q_{\rm res}$ as described in \citet[][Section 2.6]{Rempel:2017}.
+This part of energy is {\it implicitly} added to the internal energy because the simulation solves the equation of the plasma energy with a conservative treatment\footnote{When keeping the plasma energy unchanged, a deduction in the kinetic energy contributes to an increase in the internal energy.}. \figref{fig:qs_eflux}(c) demonstrates such a balance that the energy deposition through ${\cal F}_{\rm wlr}$ and ${\cal F}_{\rm res}$ is equalized by the losses through $F_{\rm cond}$, ${\cal F}_{\rm loss}$, and $F_{\rm adv}$.
+The sum of all fluxes (${\cal F}_{\rm sum}$) fluctuates slightly but is much smaller than the dominating energy deposition (${\cal F}_{\rm wlr}$) and loss ($F_{\rm cond}$) terms through evolution.
+The temporal average of ${\cal F}_{\rm sum}$ is about $7\times10^{3}$\,erg/cm$^{2}$/s, which is less than 1\% of ${\cal F}_{\rm wlr}$.
+It is interesting to note that two eruptions that are even evident in the volume integrated energy occur in the QS run at $t{\approx}9$\,h and 11\,h, respectively.
+They are very short transients and do not affect the temporally averaged quantities.